 - your IP address;

-- the events that you attend in connection with us; and
+- information about the events that you attend in connection with us;

 Special categories of personal data